CO2-based vodka startup Air Co. fully redirects its tech to making hand sanitizer for donation – TechCrunch

 “We’re going to be directly supplying all donations at the advice of the city,” he said.
 “We are also looking to work with local restaurants to have them provide food delivery drivers with our sanitizer given that bars and restaurants have had to shut their doors to patrons, leaving delivery services at the forefront of food services here in New York City.”

-Given that they’ve have shifted production away from their revenue-generating business for this effort, I also asked Constantine how long they plan to keep this up.
+Given that they have shifted production away from their revenue-generating business for this effort, I also asked Constantine how long they plan to keep this up.
 Despite uncertainty about how long the need will exist, he said, they’re going to try to continue producing the sanitizer “for as long as [they] can.”

 “We have shifted our production and are running on a very limited team to ensure that we are not furthering the spread of the virus in our efforts,” he added.
 “Every small piece of help from any person or business goes a long way in a time of need like this, and we plan to help however we can.”